Niksko/blog/README.md

 ## TODO

-- [ ] Redo the theme using Tailwind CSS
+- [ ] Do a pass for accessibility
-- [ ] Clean up the theme, removing weird 404 pages that are in Japanese
 - [ ] Make the rendering of code blocks much prettier as well as responsive, it's pretty ugly right now
 - [ ] Allow images to zoom which clicked or tapped in a sort of lightbox thingo
 - [ ] Create a landing page that will serve as the new homepage of skouf.com
 - [ ] Figure out how I can redirect blog.skouf.com URLs to `skouf.com/blog/<original path>`
+- [ ] Redo Google Analytics
+- [ ] Search for TODOs, I've left a few around the place

 ## Setup